mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Configuration.md

 To configure the MySQL REST Service (MRS), use these steps:

 1. Deploy a MySQL solution.
-2. Configure the MRS metadata database schema.
+2. [Configure](#configuring-the-mrs-metadata-schema) the MRS metadata database schema.
-3. Bootstrap and run one or more MySQL Router instances for MRS support.
+3. [Bootstrap](#bootstrapping-and-running-mysql-routers-with-mrs-support) and run one or more MySQL Router instances for MRS support.

 After performing these steps, MySQL REST Service is fully configured.

-The HTTPS endpoints can then be accessed as configured during the MySQL Router bootstrap process.
+The HTTP/S endpoints can then be accessed as configured during the MySQL Router bootstrap process.

 **_Deployment of a MySQL solution_**